 The Earls Fitzwilliam and mine management

-The 2nd Marquis of Rockingham, Charles Watson-Wentworth (1730-1782), first began to manage the coal mines on his own estate in the 1750s, employing Thomas Smith as an overviewer.
-Elsecar New Colliery was a product of the 1790s, with the Steward Joshua Biram (1759-1835) managing the concerns under the 4th Earl Fitzwilliam, William Wentworth-Fitzwilliam (1748-1833).
+The 2nd Marquis of Rockingham, Charles Watson-Wentworth (1730-1782), first began to manage the coal mines on his own estate in the 1750s, employing Thomas Smith as Banksman, or viewer.
+Having moved away from leasing estate minerals to others, his estate steward Benjamin Hall (1720-1805) developed his own experience in sinking and working pits on the estate.
+Elsecar New Colliery was a product of the 1790s, with the Steward Joshua Biram (1759-1835), Hall’s nephew, taking over for the 4th Earl Fitzwilliam, William Wentworth-Fitzwilliam (1748-1833).
 The 4th Earl transformed the industrial undertakings on the Wentworth Estates, supporting, further ironstone mining, ironworks, collieries, coal tar experiments and canal extensions.

 The tenure of the 5th Earl Fitzwilliam, Charles Wentworth-Fitzwilliam (1786-1857) from 1833-57, saw a further extension of the area’s industrial activity, supervised by Joshua’s son, Benjamin Biram (1803-1857).
 In the 1840s-50s he oversaw the sinking of Low Elsecar and Simon Wood collieries, and the coming of the railway to Elsecar itself.
-Working under him at the Elsecar and Park Gate collieries for much of this time were the pits ‘top and bottom stewards’ James Uttley (1796-1862) and Thomas Cooper (1823-1886), respectively.
+Working under him at the Elsecar and Park Gate collieries for much of this time were the pits ‘top and bottom stewards’ James Uttley (1796-1862) and Thomas Cooper (1823-1886, left in 1870), respectively.

 The Earl was also active in Parliament in support of movements to improve mines inspection and ensure better ventilation – something he learned about from the Oaks Disaster of March 1847, Darley Main Disaster of February 1849, and directly at the explosion at Elsecar Low Colliery in December 1852.
 Both the Earl and Biram died in 1857.

-John Hartop (1815-1902) took on the general colliery management responsibilities for the 6th Earl.
-Hartop had previously overseen the Elsecar ironworks and developed the Tankersley ironstone workings at Skiers Spring, taking over from his father Henry Hartop (1785-1865) who had leased the Milton ironworks in 1822, and was later employed by the Earl to manage the Elsecar Ironworks for some years.
-When the Elsecar ironworks were leased to the Dawes brothers in 1849, John Hartop also took on the ‘New Yard’ – the central Elsecar workshops for Earl Fitzwilliam established in 1850.
+After Biram John Hartop (1815-1902) took on the general colliery, ironstone and central works management responsibilities for the 6th Earl.
+Hartop had previously overseen the Elsecar ironworks and developed the Tankersley ironstone workings at Skiers Spring, taking over from his father Henry Hartop (1785-1865) who had leased the Milton ironworks in 1822, and was later employed by the Earl to manage the Elsecar Ironworks for some years after John Darwin’s bankruptcy in 1828.
+When the Elsecar ironworks were later leased to the Dawes brothers in 1849, John Hartop also took on the ‘New Yard’ – the central Elsecar workshops for Earl Fitzwilliam established in 1850.

-Newbould, who began working for the Fitzwilliams under his uncle Thomas Cooper in the 1860s, continued to serve the 7th Earl until his retirement in 1921, a period which saw huge change for the Fitzwilliam’s mines – including the closure of most of the older pits, alongside the opening of two new ones: Elsecar Main (began sinking in 1905) and New Stubbin (1913).
+Newbould, who began working for the Fitzwilliams under his uncle Thomas Cooper in Rawmarsh in the 1860s, continued to serve the 6th and 7th Earls in several roles until his retirement in 1920, a period which saw huge change for the Fitzwilliam’s mines – including the closure of most of the older pits, alongside the opening of two new ones: Elsecar Main (began sinking in 1905) and New Stubbin (1913).

 The managers of Earl Fitzwilliam’s collieries would receive miners deputations; groups of men who presented demands for changes in wage or conditions.
 The concerns could be passed to the Earl directly, and indeed the Earl himself received deputations.